ischasny/ipfsspecs/src/ipips/ipip-XXX.md

 ## Design rationale

 This API proposal makes the following changes:
-- Adds new methods for looking up Encrypted Provider Records and the associated Metadata;
+- Adds new methods for looking up Encrypted Provider Records and the associated Encrypted Metadata;
 - Defines Hashing and Encryption functions and response payloads structure.

 There are no ideomatic changes to the API - all data formats, design rationales and principles outlined in the original [HTTP Delegated Routing IPIP](./ipip-0337.md) apply here.